baermat/alex_hackathon202304/README.md

    ```

 # TODO:
-- This sample does not yet run on AWS
+- This sample does not yet run on AWS - Nice to have, but can be checked later
   - Firehose -> ElasticSearch
     - Records are not properly delivered to ElasticSearch yet
   - Search Lambda -> ElasticSearch